raspberrypilearning/3D-scene/en/step_7.md

 ![Speed slider](images/slider-range.png)

-Set the range by specifying a minimum and maximum value.
+To set the range, specify a minimum and maximum value.

 A minimum of `1` and a maximum of `10` work fairly well for how quickly a sprite spins.

 ![Slider range 1 to 10](images/slider-values.png)

 The value range that is right for your variable depends on what you are using it for.
-Sometimes you will need to experiment a little to get it right but remember that you can change it at any time.
+Sometimes you will need to experiment a little to get it right, but remember that you can change it at any time.

 Drag the slider to a convenient position on the Stage.

 **Tip:** Variables on the Stage always appear in a layer above all of the sprites.
-If you have a moving sprite it will go under any variables on the Stage.
+If you have a moving sprite, it will go under any variables on the Stage.

 --- /collapse ---